 SELECT /*+monitor*/ c1, SUM(distinct c2) FROM t1 GROUP BY c1;

-The control of query rewriting with materialized views includes the MV_REWRITE and NO_MV_REWRITE hints, and the priority of these hints is higher than the system variable query_rewrite_enabled.
+Query rewrite control includes MV_REWRITE and NO_MV_REWRITE hints, and these hints have a higher priority than the system variable query_rewrite_enabled.

 The syntax of the MV_REWRITE hint is as follows: